FoodReference.com Logo

 Walnuts are the oldest tree food known to man, dating back to 7000 B.C.
 The Romans called walnuts Juglans regia, 'Jupiter’s royal acorn.'
 Early history indicates that English walnuts came from ancient Persia, where they were reserved for royalty.
 Thus, the walnut is often known as the 'Persian Walnut'.
 Walnuts were traded along the Silk Road route between Asia and the Middle East.
 English merchant marines transported the product for trade to ports around the world and they became known as 'English Walnuts.'
 England, in fact, never grew walnuts commercially.

 English Walnuts are native to the Middle East and the Black Walnut is a native American species.
-Walnuts grown in California (two thirds of the world's supply) are English walnuts.
+Walnuts grown in California are English walnuts.
 Black walnuts are mainly used as rootstock for English walnuts.
 The walnut was first cultivated in California by the Franciscan Fathers in the late 1700s.
 The first commercial plantings in California, and modern walnut production, began in 1867.
-(California Walnut Commission)

 Walnut TreesConsumers will purchase an estimated 2.7 million pounds of walnuts to enjoy with the 2008 Super Bowl; enough to bury the playing field in over 3 feet of walnuts!

-The official state nut of Missouri is the Eastern Black Walnut.
+The official Tree Nut of Missouri is the Nut of the Eastern Black Walnut Tree (Juglans nigra).

 Shelled walnuts contain about 4% water content by weight.